Australia is supplying renewable energy equipment

 Tritium electric vehicle chargers in a NASA car park in California

-Tritium started in Brisbane, making and selling world-leading high-powered chargers.
+Tritium started in Brisbane, making and selling world-leading fast chargers for electric vehicles.
 In this photo, the chargers are in a National Aeronautics and Space Administration (NASA) car park in California.
-Tritium has sold chargers across 33 countries.
-This Australian company found a niche in the global renewable economy and has now set up in the US.
+Tritium found a niche in the global renewable economy, moved to the US and then collapsed.
+Australian companies can lead the world in niche markets – but unfortunately, start-ups often fail.

 Electric Planes & MagniX